hidny/ixhacklab2019/db/DB-README.txt

 Step 2:
 Find ip address to use:

+Run command to get ip:
 mysql -u userFAKE -h 10.5.29.7 -ppassword -D ixhack

+Sample output:
 mysql: [Warning] Using a password on the command line interface can be insecure.
 ERROR 1045 (28000): Access denied for user 'userFAKE'@'10.3.63.233' (using password: YES)

+sample IP: 10.3.63.233

 Step 3:

+Please send Michael your public keys and I'll add it to the DB server's authorized_keys (It's the output of: cat ~/.ssh/id_rsa.pub
+)
+AND
 Ask Michael to add permissions for you
-Also:
-Please send Michael your public keys and I'll add it to the DB server's authorized_keys

 What Michael will do: